WingDust/color_hash/color_hash/README.md

 - color_hash is clone from [color-hash](https://github.com/zenozeng/color-hash)'s feature which a string mapping a color.
 - color_hash is a pure function.
 - color_hash is rust wasm version.
-- color_hash use litter functionial trick.
 - rust wasm version color_hash can't not customize ,unless modify source code and compile.

-## for Rustacean
-- color_hash actually also can use in rust code.

 ## test
 - `npm install`